-Amount Included in the Provisions of the NHS Litigation Authority in Respect of Clinical Negligence Liabilities: As at 31 March 2016 As at 31 March 2015 7,639
+Amount Included in the Provisions of the NHS Litigation Authority in Respect of Clinical Negligence Liabilities:

 Early departure costs provisions are for pre-6 March 1995 early retirement cases where a retirement was due to ill health and consequently not funded by the NHS Pension scheme.
 The level of payment in these cases is predetermined and uplifted for inflation each year.
 The in year increase of the provision is as a result of the reassessment of the life expectancy of the former staff.